-At Animal Health Services we realize how tempting it can be to skip your indoor cat's vaccinations, however, even if you don't let your cat outside there are still some reasons why you should have them vaccinated.
+At Animal Health Services of Cave Creek we realize how tempting it can be to skip your indoor cat's vaccinations, however, even if you don't let your cat outside there are still some reasons why you should have them vaccinated.
 Today our Cave Creek vets discuss some important reasons for vaccinating your cat including vaccination schedules, side effects, and more.

 Why It's Important for Cats to be Vaccinated

 A wide range of cats are afflicted by serious Feline-specific diseases every year across the US.
 In order to help protect your cat from contracting a serious but preventable condition, it’s important to have them vaccinated from the time they are a kitten and keep getting them their 'booster shots' on a regular basis during their lifetime.

 As the name explains, booster shots “boost” your cat’s protection from a range of feline diseases after the protection offered from the initial vaccine wears off.
 Cats are given booster shots on specific schedules.
 Your veterinarian will inform you when you should bring your cat back for their booster shots.